 A dry, sore mouth is more prone to infection.
 So your doctor or nurse may give you mouthwashes and a mouth care routine to follow.
 This is to help keep your mouth healthy during your treatment.
 You may not feel like doing it every day, but it is important to keep your mouth clean and as healthy as possible.
 It's best to use a small soft toothbrush to clean your teeth.
 And you may need to clean them more than twice a day.

-If you have a severely dry mouth, talk to your radiotherapy doctor (clinical oncologist).
+If you have a severely dry mouth, talk to your radiotherapy doctor (clinical oncologist) or radiographer.
 Some of the following tips may help

 - Sip drinks often to keep your mouth moist

 - Moisten your food with sauces, gravy, cream, custard or ice cream

 - Chewing gum can make your salivary glands produce more saliva